colin-olito/dioecySA/README.md

 ## Overview

 This is the GitHub repository for the development of a population genetics theory project about the evolution of dioecy and incipient sex chromosomes.
-Citing information for the resulting paper will be provided when it is made [available through the publisher](http://XXXXX).
+The published article is now [available through the publisher](https://www.journals.uchicago.edu/doi/full/10.1086/702847).

+* Shortly after publication, the authors noticed a mistake in the analytic results pertaining to the invasion of sexually antagonistic alleles (hereafter, “SA alleles”) linked to a unisexual sterility allele.
+The correction is available [here](https://www.journals.uchicago.edu/doi/full/10.1086/705014).

 You can also contact me directly if you would like a reprint.
 Here you can find all of the necessary code to reproduce the analyses and the pre-publication manuscript.
 The *Mathematica* `.nb` files where the models are developed are not tracked by git, but can be downloaded as an online appendix from the publisher website above (or contact me and I will be happy to provide if you don't have access to the appendices).
 Aside from the `.nb` files, all necessary code for creating the figures can be found in the `./R/functions-*.R` files.

 ## Citing information

 Olito, C. and Connallon, T. 2019.
-Sexually antagonistic variation and the evolution of dimorphic sexual systems. *The American Naturalist* doi:10.1086/XXXXXX
+Sexually antagonistic variation and the evolution of dimorphic sexual systems. *American Naturalist* 193: 688--701. doi:10.1086/702847

-DOI and volume/page no. info will be updated when made available by the publisher.
+* Olito, C. and Connallon, T. 2019. *Correction*. *American Naturalist* 194:741--742.

 ## Reproducing the manuscript